fsudssAI/RASlab-website/content/publication/drawtcpvd/index.md

 ---
-title: "Development of realizable and adaptive wheel torque allocation for the control of planar vehicle dynamicsVarnhagen, Scott"
+title: "Development of realizable and adaptive wheel torque allocation for the control of planar vehicle dynamics"
 authors:
 - Varnhagen, Scott
 - Olugbenga Moses Anubi